 Cat Ladies of the Apocalypse, edited by Lyn Worthen, is the anthology I’m reading right now.
 I’m not big on post-apocalyptic fiction, particularly during a pandemic.
 However, a friend had a story published in this one, so how could I resist?
 I enjoyed her story and I’m working on finishing the rest.

 Adrian Tchaikovsky’s work is some of the most original I have ever had the pleasure to read.
 I simply can’t get enough of it, despite the fact that his Shadows of the Apt series is very dark, and that would normally be a huge vote against it for me.
 If you have not yet read Empire in Black and Gold, I urge you to do so right away.
-Just be aware that you’ll want to have Dragonfly Falling, Blood of the Mantis, Salute the Dark, The Scarab Path, The Sea Watch, Heirs of the Blade, The Air War, War Master’s Gate, and Seal of the Worm on hand to read right away, too.
+Just be aware that you’ll want to have the rest of the series on hand when you finish it!

 Catherine Asaro has returned to her Skolian Empire universe with a new trilogy, the Major Bhajaan Mysteries.
 Undercity is the first volume, followed by The Bronze Skies and The Vanished Seas.

-Back in the late 80s, I read Sharon Lee and Steve Miller’s Liaden novels—Conflict of Honors, Agent of Change, and Carpe Diem.
+Back in the late 80s, I read a friend’s copies of Sharon Lee and Steve Miller’s Liaden novels—Conflict of Honors, Agent of Change, and Carpe Diem.
 I loved them.
-Unfortunately, they went out of print and I couldn’t find them for a long time, and the trilogy ended with some major plot lines totally unresolved, which was somewhat unsatisfying—especialy considering how very engaging I found the characters.
-Happily, they were republished in an omnibus edition, Partners in Necessity.
+Unfortunately, they were out of print by the time I read them, and I couldn’t get my own copies.
+The trilogy ended with some major plot lines totally unresolved, as Lee and Miller had planned to .
+Happily, the novels were republished in an omnibus edition, Partners in Necessity.
 Even better, Plan B, the next installment in the series, was released shortly afterwards.
-The authors, Sharon Lee and Steve Miller, have gone on to expand the universe much further.
+The authors have gone on to expand the universe much further.
 The marvelous chapbooks have since been made more accessible to all, as they’ve been released as ebooks (available through Amazon).
-I have all of them and will happily continue to buy every new release, as they are reliably marvelous.
+I have every novel and chapbook, and I’m collecting the omnibuses, too.
+I plan to continue to buy every new release, as they are reliably enthralling.
 Give Agent of Change a try.
 It’s free!

 Connie Willis deserves far more attention than she gets.
 To Say Nothing of the Dog and Bellwether are both highly engaging, hilarious, and unique novels.
 Blackout and All Clear are incredible novels set in the same universe as To Say Nothing of the Dog (the Oxford Time Travel series).